 Consider the value of the extra perks.
 This is where the questions you asked yourself above really come in handy.
 If you don't travel out of the country often, a card with no international fees might not be necessary for you.
 If you hardly ever fly, a card with luggage protection will probably make no difference.
 If you're more of a budget traveler, premium travel benefits might not be high on your priority list, etc. Naturally, credit card companies like to flaunt the greatest perks of their cards to lure you in, but don't let frilly extras that you might not ever use distract you from what you really need from a credit card.

 That said, if certain perks, like supplemental car insurance or a TSA Pre✓® application fee are things you're already paying for, these are definitely things to take into consideration during your decision process, even if the card has an annual fee, which leads us to our next point.

 Is the annual fee worth it?
 Many credit card users will pass on a card just because it has an annual fee, but sometimes, the card benefits can far outweigh the cost of the card.
 Let's take a look at the Capital One® Venture® Rewards Credit Card again to put things into perspective.
-Though there's an annual fee of $0 intro for first year; $95 after that, there's a lot of rewards that come with this card.
+Though there's an annual fee of $95, there's a lot of rewards that come with this card.
 To start, there's the one-time bonus we mentioned above, which, when redeemed for travel is worth $500.

 On the other hand though, if you're not going to cash in on the perks of the card, you're probably better off sticking with a card that charges a lower annual fee or none at all.
 Again, this is where considering the value of the extra perks really comes in handy.